WHAT ARE WORK ETHICS?

 - Have an organizational calendar, preferably on your cell phone.

 - Anticipate delays, traffic, and potential occurrences.

 d.
-How Long does Work Ethic Last?
+How Long does Work Ethics Last?

 e.
-Can Work Ethic be Inherited?
+Can Work Ethics be Inherited?

 These are interesting discussions.
 But with our limited knowledge and understanding, it is only that—an interesting discussion.

 In animal and human studies, too many observations show that many learned traits appear to be passed down to subsequent generations.
 Studies of identical twins separated at birth and raised in entirely different environments also show similar personality traits traced back to their parents.
 Hence, the interesting discussions on this topic have credible observational support.
 But as of today, proof of actual causation is severely lacking.

 f.
 Is Work Ethic More Important than Intelligence?

 A small study of clinical performance in emergency medicine residency found IQ “less important than other characteristics and learned competencies.
 Another study showed that The grit scale (work ethic) was a better indicator of GPA and graduation rates than IQ.
 But IQ was a better predictor of standardized test scores.

 Another study involving intelligence, as determined by education level, work ethic grouped as cognitive and noncognitive skills.
 It showed insufficient evidence to distinguish between the two skill sets.